moodix0/TwiSint/README.md

 # TwiSint

-#### simple tool for collecting tweets, RT, Like and save it as CSV file.
+#### simple tool for collecting tweets, RT, Like and save it as CSV file

 Just clone it & run it.
 >